Tech up, cost down - igus uses innovation to cut costs

 “We’ve found that supply chain reliability is the number one issue.
 Of course, people will always say cost as well, but that is becoming secondary - anyone could sell it cheap now and not actually supply the part.
 But we are benefiting from the investments that we've made over the last few years.

-“For example, we manufacture cables and sell them by the meter, whereas most companies are selling them by the drum.
-Suppliers only normally hold one or two drums, so they can only serve two orders from that stock - but we can often supply perhaps 100 orders from that, because we're selling what people want.
+“For example, we manufacture cables and sell by the metre, whereas most companies are selling by the drum.
+Suppliers only normally hold one or two drums, so they can only serve two orders from that stock - but we can often supply perhaps 100 orders from that, because we're selling what people actually want.
 We have 200 kilometres of cables stocked here in Northampton and if we were to ship all of that out tomorrow, I can have that replenished within 48 hours.”

 Support from supply to design

 In addition to helping with supply issues, igus can support customers to finalise their designs or improve their processes.

 “That's a typical inquiry for us,” says Matthew.
 “People come to us with a problem and say they've got a cable failing or they realize they want to take lubrication out or try and fit a bearing into a very small space which they haven't really allowed for.
 We can get involved in that design stage - we don't do a design for them, but we can work with the customer to help them arrive at the right design and make sure that design is also suitable for manufacturing.”

 igus also offers 3D printing of prototypes: “We are the only company at the moment that can 3D print engineering plastics.
 We can print a component to finalise its form and function, then move on to machining from stock product for the pilot production and then to a moulded part for volume production.
 We have capability and capacity in all of those manufacturing processes.”

 As well as sales engineers who can visit customers and advise them, the company’s service offer is rounded off with several remote resources.
 These include training seminars and online tools to configure and specify products such as cables and energy chain systems.